SDMC Budget: Proposal to hike property tax rejected; parks to have yoga centres | Education

 The move comes ahead of the civic polls in Delhi due in April.
 Recently, the EDMC too had rejected a hike in property tax, which was proposed in its budget in November.

-Leader of House in the BJP-led SDMC, Inderjeet Sehrawat on Thursday finalised the SDMC Budget after making several proposals, including ''increasing the budget for moral education from Rs 15 lakh to Rs 25 lakh'' in SDMC schools.
+Leader of House in the BJP-led South Delhi Municipal Corporation, Inderjeet Sehrawat on Thursday finalised the SDMC Budget, after making several proposals, including ''increasing the budget for moral education from Rs 15 lakh to Rs 25 lakh'' in SDMC schools.

 The Leader of House has not accepted the proposal to hike property tax, the SDMC said in a statement.